Benefits of Cardiac Rehabilitation in Older Adults

 - Murad K, Kitzman DW.
 Frailty and multiple comorbidities in the elderly patient with heart failure: implications for management.
 Heart Fail Rev 2012;17:581-8.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Valvular Heart Disease, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Stress, Sleep Apnea
+Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Stress, Sleep Apnea

 Keywords: Acute Disease, Aged, Anaerobic Threshold, Anemia, Antihypertensive Agents, Arthritis, Cardiomyopathies, Comorbidity, Coronary Artery Bypass, Coronary Artery Disease, Dementia, Diabetes Mellitus, Dyspnea, Frail Elderly, Heart Failure, Heart Valve Diseases, Hypotension, Insulin Resistance, Muscle Weakness, Myocardial Infarction, Oxidative Stress, Pulmonary Disease, Chronic Obstructive, Renal Insufficiency, Chronic, Sarcopenia, Secondary Prevention, Sedentary Lifestyle, Geriatrics